Nani8501/Nani8501/README.md

 - Currently pursuing a degree in CSE with a focus on AI and ML.

 🔧 **Technical Proficiencies**:
-- Proficient in Python, C, and Java.
+- Proficient in Angular, Python, C, and Java.
 Passionate about crafting efficient code for a variety of applications.

 🏆 **Certifications**:
 - Python Certificates from Kaggle, Google, OpenEDG Python Institute, and HackerRank.